Icinga/docker-icinga2-demo/README.md

     $ sudo docker run -ti -p 3080:80 icinga/icinga2 /bin/bash
     # /opt/icinga2/initdocker

+### Container Build

 Build a new container based on this repository:

     $ sudo docker pull centos:centos7
     $ sudo docker build -t icinga/icinga2 .

+### SSH Access

+Even if you can already mount specific [volumes](#volumes) there's ssh access available.
+Make sure to map the port accordingly.

+    $ sudo docker run -ti -p 3080:80 -p 3022:22 icinga/icinga2

+Then login as `appuser/appuser`. sudo is enabled for this user.

+    $ ssh appuser@localhost -p 3022

 ## Tools

 ### Icinga 2

-The configuration is located in /etc/icinga2 which is exposed as volume from docker.
+The configuration is located in /etc/icinga2 which is exposed as [volume](#volumes) from docker.

 By default the icinga database is created, and `ido-mysql` and `command` features